-The level of difficulty of the paper appeared to be appropriate for the candidates and there was no evidence of candidates being unable to complete the paper in the allocated time.
-The majority of candidates handled the standard parts of questions very well.
+The level of difficulty of the paper appeared to be appropriate and there was no evidence of candidates being unable to complete the paper in the allocated time.
+Many candidates were well prepared but a number struggled to handle even the more standard parts of questions.
 Most candidates supported their numerical answers with appropriate explanations and working.
-Fortunately only a small minority of candidates attempted parts of questions in answer sections intended for a different question/part and most candidates had adequate space in the answer booklet without having to use additional sheets.

-It is pleasing to report that the hypothesis test question was generally answered better than in previous series, with most candidates not only giving their hypotheses in terms of p but also defining p as the probability of a bike frame being faulty.
+It is pleasing to report that the hypothesis test question was generally answered very well, with most candidates not only giving their hypotheses in terms of p but also defining p as the probability of a bike frame being faulty.
 Most candidates also included an element of doubt in their conclusion saying eg. 'There is sufficient evidence to suggest that the proportion of faulty frames has increased'.
 Unfortunately most candidates lost marks due to over specification of some of their answers, despite recent examiners' reports warning against this.
 Particular examples are given in the comments on 6(iii) and 6(v) below.